-In the full study population, death due to adverse events were documented in 6.6% of patients who received pembrolizumab plus SOC group and in 6.1% of patients who received placebo plus SOC.
+In the full study population, death due to AEs was documented in 6.6% of patients who received pembrolizumab plus SOC group and in 6.1% of patients who received placebo plus SOC.

-In the PD-L1 positive subgroup, death due to adverse events were documented in 6.7% of patients who received pembrolizumab plus SOC group and in 6.8% of patients who received placebo plus SOC.
+In the PD-L1 positive subgroup, death due to AEs was documented in 6.7% of patients who received pembrolizumab plus SOC group and in 6.8% of patients who received placebo plus SOC.